UsmanAbbasi1/DarwinExtractor/README.md

 I have kept in mind the separation of concern.
 Models, Client class, extraction and formatting of data, everything is very cleanly separated in separate files/classes.
 This makes the code extendable, maintainable and scalable.

+Please note that many of the things are kept limited here, even structure wise.
+In Production code and where we have enough time, things will be more divided into modules where needed keeping in mind the extendability and future scalability of the code

 Example of output data:
 response from darwin 'DAH': product_name='DAH.5.24' dc='5.18' os='4.82' cs='1.57' mc='9.89' rplus='1.31' ra='9.87' ex='10.0' pf='0.87' score='48.51' rminus='3.21' rs='7.16' sc='4.54' la='7.85' cp='4.54'